About Rabbi Schochet

 June 9, 2016

-He has a Masters Degree in Jewish Studies from University College London.
+He has a master’s degree in Jewish Studies from University College London.
 He authors numerous articles for newspapers, magazines and journals.
-He served as Diary Rabbi to the Guardian Newspaper and also writes for the Jewish Chronicle as well as a very popular weekly column in the Jewish Weekly.
-He has featured in The London Times as well as Time Magazine International.
-Rabbi Schochet can often be seen on television including BBC as a regular panelist for The Big Questions as well as CNN.
+He served as Diary Rabbi to The Guardian newspaper and also writes for the Jewish Chronicle as well as a very popular weekly column in the Jewish Weekly.
+He has featured in The London Timesas well as Time Magazine International.
+Rabbi Schochet can often be seen on television including BBC as a regular panellist for The Big Questions as well as CNN.

-Hailed as one of the most sought after speakers in the Jewish world, Rabbi Schochet has lectured in Russia, Australia, Israel and all parts of the USA and Europe and has been rated top speaker at the National Jewish Retreat in the USA for several years running.
+Hailed as one of the most sought after speakers in the Jewish world, Rabbi Schochet has lectured in Russia, Australia, South Africa, Israel and all parts of the US and Europe and has been rated top speaker at the National Jewish Retreat in the US for several years running.
+He was also keynote speaker at the International Chabad Conference in New York in 2019, where he addressed 6000 rabbis and lay leaders.
+In 2024, Rabbi Schochet was invited as guest speaker for the International Siyum HaRambam, addressing more than 10,000 attendees in Brooklyn NY.
+His social media videos have several million views.

-Rabbi Schochet served on the Chief Rabbi’s Cabinet with the portfolio of “family” and as chairman of the Rabbinical CouncilĀ in the UK.
-He is currently the longest serving Rabbi in the United Synagogue.
-He was named by the Jewish Telegraph as one of the ten most influential Rabbis in the United Kingdom.
+Rabbi Schochet served on the Chief Rabbi’s Cabinet with the portfolio of “family” and as chairman of the Rabbinical Council in the UK.
+He is currently the longest serving rabbi in the United Synagogue.
+He was named by the Jewish Telegraph as one of the ten most influential rabbis in the United Kingdom.
 The Jewish Chronicle describes him as “one of the most outspoken Rabbis in the world.”